cirbuk/skin-detection/README.md

 Citations
 -------------
-Most of the help for this project came from these post
+Most of the help for this project came from these posts
 >- https://www.pyimagesearch.com/2014/05/26/opencv-python-k-means-color-clustering/
 >- https://stackoverflow.com/questions/8753833/exact-skin-color-hsv-range